Oxhei/Oxhei/README.md

 ## Projects 🚀

-- 💻 [Project 1](https://github.com/username/project1) - A brief description of the project
+- 💻 [Muscle Hustle](https://github.com/username/project1) - A brief description of the project
 - 🎨 [Project 2](https://github.com/username/project2) - A brief description of the project

 ## Contact Me 📞